Cloudlock/marshmallow/docs/extending.rst

 Validating Original Input Data
 ++++++++++++++++++++++++++++++

 Normally, unspecified field names are ignored by the validator.
-If you would like access to the original, raw input (e.g. to fail validation if an unknown field name is sent), add ``pass_original=True`` to your call to `validates_schema <marshmallow.decorators.validates_schema>`.
+If you would like access to the original, raw input (e.g. to fail validation if an unknown field name is sent), add ``pass_original=True`` to your call to `validates_schema <marshmallow2.decorators.validates_schema>`.

 .. code-block:: python
     :emphasize-lines: 5